Pleased to Meet You

-Mark completed his doctor of physical therapy degree (with distinction) from Northern Arizona University.
-In the first decade of his successful entrepreneurial career, he started a physical medicine and orthopedics education company.
-After selling OrthomEd in 2003, he completed his doctorate in physical therapy and became deeply interested in Buddhist psychology as it applies to healing stress-related illnesses.
-Mark has since practiced mindfulness meditation for well over a decade and spent months abroad in retreat in a Buddhist monastery.
+I completed my doctorate in physical therapy (with distinction) from Northern Arizona University.
+In the first decade of my entrepreneurial career, I started a physical medicine and orthopedics education company.
+After selling OrthomEd in 2003, I became deeply interested in Buddhist psychology as it applies to healing stress-related illnesses.
+Susequently, I’ve practiced mindfulness meditation for two decades and spent months abroad in retreat in a Buddhist monastery.

 Synthesizing the disciplines of neuroscience, living systems theory, mindfulness meditation, positive psychology, and narrative medicine, I developed an evidence-based program called SkillfullyAware®.
 SkillfullyAware was the educational foundation for the first ever pain program at Sierra Tucson, a world-renowned in-patient rehabilitation hospital.
 In 2008, I joined the Andrew Weil Center for Integrative Medicine Fellowship Program at the University of Arizona.
 I also created the Mindfully Overcoming Addictive Behaviors online class for eMindful.com.